Pavan-code202/PPP-Electric-Ecommerce-Website/README.md

-# DBMS Project: E-Commerce Web Application for Mina Electric
+# DBMS Project: Electric E-Commerce Web Application

 ## Project Overview

-This project is an e-commerce web application developed for Mina Electric, a wholesaling business located in Karachi Electric Market, running since 1985.
-The application provides a modern, responsive platform for customers to browse products, view details, and place orders online.
-It is designed to manage product inventory, customer orders, and other related functionalities effectively.
+This is an Electric E-Commerce Website designed to provide a smooth and responsive experience for users to browse, search, and purchase electronic products online.
+The platform includes features like product catalog, user authentication, shopping cart, wishlist, order placement, and a dedicated admin panel for managing inventory and customer orders efficiently.

 ## Features